apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 ```

 The configuration used for the namespace to queue mapping is the same as [above](#Namespace-to-queue-mapping).
-As an extension to the placement rule a `parent` rule is added.
+As an extension to the placement rule a `parent` rule is added to support the grouping.
+The parent rule is used to generate the parent, or the queue above, in the hierarchy.
-The parent rule uses the tag `namespace.parentqueue` from the application to generate the parent queue below which the `namespace` queue will be created.
+The rule uses the tag `namespace.parentqueue` from the application to generate the parent queue name.
-The `namespace.parentqueue` tag is automatically added by the k8s shim but does require a namespace annotation.
+The `namespace.parentqueue` tag is automatically added by the Kubernetes shim but does require a namespace annotation (see below).

-Quotas cannot be set on the parent queue based on this mapping.
-The quota is linked to the namespace as per the namespace mapping provided earlier.
-Parent queue quotas must be set directly in the configuration.
-A requirement is then that the `create` flag must be set to `false`.
-However, this is not a generic requirement for the using the tag rule in this configuration.

-In the example the `create` flag is not set on the parent rule.
+In the example rule configuration given the `create` flag is not set on the parent rule.
 This means that the parent queue must exist in the configuration otherwise the application submit will fail.
-That also limits the supported values to `production` and `development` for this configuration.
+For the example configuration this means supported values for the parent are thus limited to `production` and `development`.

-Note that the rule will fully qualify the name, you can thus omit the `root.` part in the annotation.
-If the annotation starts with `root.` the system assumes it is a fully qualified queue name.
+Quotas cannot be set on the parent queue using any of these mappings.
+The quota linked to the namespace is set on the namespace queue not the parent  as per the namespace mapping provided earlier.

+Parent queue quotas must always be set directly in the configuration.
+This requires the `create` flag to be set to `false` on the parent rule.

 ### Namespace parent queue
 Contrary to the namespace name itself, and inline with the quota settings, the namespaces need to be annotated to use the parent queue mapping.